nicholaswilde/recipes/docs/italian/mushroom-risotto.md

 ### Step 3

-Add the porcini and 1 pound of any kind of fresh mushrooms, sliced and minced shallots, garlic, and thyme.
+Add the porcini and [sauté][2] 1 pound of any kind of fresh mushrooms with sliced and minced shallots, garlic, and thyme.

 ### Step 4